Child Care Benefit

 What is Child Care Benefit?

 Child Care Benefit (CCB) is a payment from the Australian Government that helps you with the cost of child care.
-You can choose to receive CCB as a lump sum payment or as reduced child care fees.
+You can choose to receive CCB as an annual lump sum payment or as reduced child care fees throughout the year.

 Am I eligible for Child Care Benefit?